 - you or your partner is a known carrier of a genetic disorder

-Group B Strep Screening
+Group B Strep screening

 Group B Streptococcus (GBS) is a type of bacteria that can cause serious infections in pregnant women and newborns.
 GBS is often found in the following areas in healthy women:

-- the lower intestinal tract
+- lower intestinal tract

-GBS in the vagina generally isn’t harmful to a woman regardless of whether she’s pregnant.
-However, it can be very harmful to a newborn baby who doesn’t yet have a robust immune system.
+GBS in the vagina generally isn’t harmful to you, regardless of whether you’re pregnant.
+However, it can be very harmful to a newborn baby who is born vaginally and doesn’t yet have a robust immune system.
 GBS can cause serious infections in babies exposed during birth.

-You can be screened for GBS with a swab taken from your vagina and rectum at 35-37 weeks.
+You can be screened for GBS with a swab taken from your vagina and rectum at 36 to 37 weeks.
 If you test positive for GBS, you’ll receive antibiotics while you’re in labor to reduce your baby’s risk of contracting a GBS infection.